tonegz/labox/README.md

 ## Usage

-Open `index.html` in a browser to run the app.
+Open `index.html` in a browser to run the app locally, or just go to http://tonegz.github.io/labox.

 The app starts with a 3×3 matrix.
 You can: